-A serial chart visualizes one or more series of data points along a horizontal (X) axis and a vertical (y) axis.
-Serial charts get their name from their ability to show more than one series of data.
-In the below chart, there are two series of data: one showing crime counts by day and the other showing a three-day rolling average of crime counts.
-Furthermore, each series in a serial chart has a type that determines the way these data points are visualized.
-In the below example, the series showing crime counts by day has the type of bar and the series showing the three-day rolling average of crime counts has the type of line.
+A serial chart visualizes one or more series of data points along a horizontal (x) axis and a vertical (y) axis.
+Serial charts get their name from an ability to show more than one series of data.
+In the following chart, there are two series of data: one showing crime counts by day and the other showing a three-day rolling average of crime counts.
+Each series in a serial chart has a type that determines the way the data points are visualized.
+In the following example, the series showing crime counts by day has the bar type and the series showing the three-day rolling average of crime counts has the line type.

-The anatomy of a serial chart is further described below.
+The components of a serial chart are further described below.

-- Hover Text—Displays additional information about a data point while hovering over it with your mouse.
+- Hover text—Displays additional information about a data point while you hover over it.

 - Guides—Provide context to the data being displayed on a chart by representing goals or thresholds.
 Guides can be lines that represent a single value, or a shaded area that represents a range of values.
 In addition, serial charts can have multiple guides.